rubocop/ruby-style-guide/README.md

-* Omit parentheses around parameters for methods that are part of an internal DSL (e.g. Rake, Rails, RSpec), methods that have "keyword" status in Ruby (e.g. `attr_reader`, `puts`) and attribute access methods.
-Use parentheses around the arguments of all other method invocations.
+* Omit parentheses around parameters for methods that are part of an internal DSL (e.g. Rake, Rails, RSpec), methods that have "keyword" status in Ruby (e.g. `attr_reader`, `puts`) and attribute access methods, or when needed to make the parser work correctly.

     ```Ruby
     class Person